Last Modified: March 8, 2014

 In order to maintain a solid 13.8 volts to operate the radio, a lot of amateurs opt to use a Battery Booster.
 Known by at least a dozen names, they act like a switching power supply, and although the battery voltage drops, the output remains steady.
 The one shown at left is a W4RRY unit, and the one below right is the MFJ unit.
 By the way, the November, 2008 issue of QST has a product review on these units including one made by TGE.

 I should point out, TGE has several new battery boosters.
 These include a 40 amp (shown below right), an 80 amp, and a brand-new 120 amp unit!
-All are 100% duty cycle, and properly mounted in aluminum cases.
+All are mounted in aluminum cases.
 It is interesting to note, that the 120 amp unit is capable of boosting even the largest of mobile amplifiers, including the SG500, plus the current load of the driving transceiver.

 Most of these units include a low voltage cutoff, but some don't which can lead to problems.
 As stated several times above, any nominal 12 volt lead acid battery is considered discharged when the voltage drops to 10.5 volts under load.
 Discharging them lower than this will drastically reduce the life of the battery.
 Without low voltage protection, the typical end result can be a ruined battery.

-The real question is, whether a battery booster is needed?
+The question remains; is a battery booster is needed?
 There is no clear-cut answer.
 Certainly for portable operation, they have a definite use.
 However, in most mobile-in-motion operation, where the wiring is correctly sized, and the alternator is of adequate amperage, their use is questionable.
 There is also an issue with respect to battery monitoring systems (BMS), in that drawing the battery voltage down past a preset point, can cause the MIL to illuminate, and a code being written to the OBDII.
-There is also an issue with cost—the 120 amp TGE unit is over $500.
-With adequate wiring and charging circuitry, the need is moot.
+There is also an issue with cost if you run an amplifier as the 120 amp TGE unit is over $500.
+With adequate wiring and charging circuitry, the need is perhaps moot.